freedomson/playkubo/README.md

-# Create your own PLAYKUBO tutorial
+# Create your own PLAYKUBO tutorial - Access Point & Wifi Access

 - ~10 minute setup
 - After setup you will have both PLAYKUBO AP and Internet access shared to the AP from your internet provider.